UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/anonymous-functions.md

 doMathStuff(del1_v2);
 ```

-Again, you can also specify the lambda as a parameter:
+Again, you can also write the lambda inline as a parameter:

 ```C#
 doMathStuff((a, b) => a * b);
 ```

 I think you'll agree this is much more concise and expressive than anonymous functions.
-You might thing there is little left to remove, but there is more...
+You might think there is little left to remove, but there is more...

 ## Func and Action Delegates
 Common to all the code above was a delegate type declaration